What Is cybercrime and cybercrime protection?

 1. Ransomware or Cyber Extortion

 this is malicious software that attempts to attach to your browsing.
-This will attempt to steal your data and hold it for ransom to release an unlock code.
+Also, this will attempt to steal your data and hold it for ransom to release an unlock code.

 a.
 Most of this malware is attached to emails.

 b.
 Businesses should make their employees aware of this threat.
-Computers on your businesses need to have anti-virus software that can detect this threat, making sure that all software on your computer businesses is up to date.
+In addition, computers in your businesses need to have anti-virus software that can detect this threat, making sure that all software on your computer businesses is up to date.
 And also, data storage is done in a proper manner.

 an attempt to capture/steal sensitive information from your clients/customers like bank records and important financial records.
 This threat can be in the form of an email that may appear legitimate with actual company logos.
-There are samples of spear phishing that attack the COE directly by pretending to be a CFO and demands immediate payment for certain resources.
+Also, there are samples of spear phishing that attack the COE directly by pretending to be a CFO and demanding immediate payment for certain resources.

 a.
 Keep an open eye on this kind of email.
-If you or any member of your employee received any malicious emails immediately, report them to the IT security team and do not open any unknown company emails.
+In addition, if you or any member of your employee received any malicious emails immediately, report them to the IT security team and do not open any unknown company emails.

 b.
 Ensure spam filters are active on your email clients.